jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Performance Computations
 *****************************

-* Student answer distribution data is available for problems of these types only.
+* Student submission data is available only for problems of these types.

   * Checkboxes (``<choiceresponse>``)
   * Dropdown (``<optionresponse>``)